-Corrosion is inevitable, there is almost no avoiding it in a natural world.
-Everything is trying to slowly break down and make its way back to its natural state, even if it takes 1000 years.
+Corrosion is inevitable; there is almost no avoiding it in the natural world.
+Everything is trying to slowly break down and return to its natural state, even if it takes 1,000 years.
 Unless, there is an outside force (you); who uses techniques, tools, and products to prevent corrosion from taking over your hard-earned rig.

-This was something that I wanted to start from the very beginning of ownership of my 4Runner.
-All of the locations I work near are by the ocean, so I wanted to make sure that I stayed on top of corrosion prevention.
-From living by the Gulf of Mexico in Florida to the island of Oahu in Hawaii; I have maintained the undercarriage by keeping it clean, and protected, and stopping visible rust in its tracks.
+This was something I wanted to do from the very beginning of owning my 4Runner.
+All of the locations I work near are by the ocean, so I wanted to ensure that I stayed on top of corrosion prevention.
+From living by the Gulf of Mexico in Florida to the island of Oahu in Hawaii, I have maintained the undercarriage by keeping it clean, protected, and preventing visible rust from taking hold.

-The primary purpose of this article is to guide you through light to medium correction of troubled areas and prevent corrosion.
-I started working from scratch on a brand new 4Runner, so it has been easier for me to keep up with preventative maintenance.
+The primary purpose of this article is to guide you through the light to medium correction of troubled areas and prevent corrosion.
+I started working on a brand-new 4Runner from scratch, so it has been easier for me to keep up with preventative maintenance.

 Some basic steps to follow and keep in the back of your mind as you go should be: